stmty9/synology/pia_port_forward/README.md

 1. You must already be connected to a PIA VPN Server that supports Port Forwarding
     - Sometimes it might take a little after being connected for these calls to work.
 1. Setup your config file.
-    1. Copy `cp ng-seed-port.json.sample ng-seed-port.json`
+    1. Copy `cp config.json.sample config.json`
-    1. Populate all the values in `ng-seed-port.json`
+    1. Update username and password in `config.json`
+        - configure a Port Change Consumer (see below)
-1. Run it `./ng-seed-port.py ng-seed-port.json`
+1. Run it `./ng-seed-port.py config.json`

-    - This is also how to call it in the Task Scheduler
+#### Notes
 - Everything in the `config` variable will be written to the `json` file dynamically.
 You can add or remove params to this if you want to store them.
 - If you want more verbose output, set the `DEBUG` property inside the script to `True`

 ## Config File
-The only necessary fields to generate the seed port are your PIA username and password:
+The only necessary fields to generate the seed port are your PIA username and password.
+You also need to configure a Port Change Consumer if you want to do anything with the port after it's setup.

+The script will populate evrything else it needs in the config file after the first run, so make sure the file is writeable.
 ```
 {
     "user": "pia_username",